2014 Notre Dame Fighting Irish football team: Before the season

+Florida defensive back Cody Riggs transferred to Notre Dame for his final season of eligibility.

-Chuck Martin left to become the head coach of the Miami RedHawks.
+There were also several changes to the coaching staff.
+Assistant coach Chuck Martin left to become the head coach of the Miami RedHawks.
 Bob Diaco departed to become the head coach of the Connecticut Huskies.
 Brian VanGorder, formerly the linebackers coach of the NFL's New York Jets, was hired to be the new defensive coordinator and linebackers coach.
 Matt LaFleur, formerly the quarterbacks coach of the NFL's Washington Redskins, was hired to be the new quarterbacks coach.
 Mike Denbrock was promoted to offensive coordinator, filling the void left by Martin.